jnair37/Band50/README.md

 * Once you've opened the folder, enter 'python -m flask run' into the terminal
     * TODO: What about the API key :(
 * The site should then run locally on your computer
+* Follow the instructions in the 'about' page to receive guidance on how to interact with the platform

+###
 * TODO: test test test !!!